isdampe/BosonEditorExperimental/README.md

 Written a patch?
 Go ahead and send your pull request with clear instructions what and how your patch fixes something.

 ###To do
-Need to standardize modules / plugins, and provide various hooks.
+~~Need to standardize modules / plugins, and provide various hooks.~~ Need to autoscan and call init() on modules found.

 And lots more...